-Solo travel can be an intimidating thing – but it doesn’t need to be.
+Solo travel in Colombia can be an intimidating thing – but it doesn’t need to be.

 Although venturing into the unknown is scary, it’s also one of the most fulfilling, rewarding experiences you can have in your lifetime.
 Many people shy away from the challenge but we at See Colombia Travel, as lifetime travelers, fully encourage and support those who want to take up the challenge.

 That’s why we run our own Solo Traveler Assistance for travellers in Colombia, to help you when you’re travelling solo in Colombia.
-We understand your concerns and the independent travellers’ needs and desires .
-We know that you very probably dont want a fully organized package , but maybe some assistance here and there, with airport transfers , hostels reservations and recommendations and those little things that make the difference and let you focus on what you want : Discover the Wonderful Colombia.
-More than that, we’ll be beside you (although not literally!) every step of the way so if you ever need advice, assurance, or just someone to talk to, we’re sure to be just a phone call or email away.
+We understand your concerns and the independent travellers’ needs and desires.
+We know that you very probably dont want a fully organized package, but maybe some assistance here and there, with airport transfers, hostel reservations and recommendations and those little things that make the difference and let you focus on what you want : discovering the wonders of Colombia.
+Moreover, we’ll be beside you (although not literally!) every step of the way so if you ever need advice, assurance, or just someone to talk to, we’re sure to be just a phone call or email away.

 The journey can be particularly intimidating, however, as a woman.
-To travel solo as a woman presents unique challenges, and unique safety concerns.
+Travelling solo as a woman presents unique challenges, and unique safety concerns.
 We receive a lot of questions from women all around the world asking us if Colombia is a safe destination for female travellers.

 We say yes.
 And the same goes for all solo travel in Colombia.